 In other words, the new system should produce optimized, blazing fast sites similar to next-cms-ghost, but not require any developer skills or tools.
 The system should be as easy to use as Medium, but without giving away your publication rights or other meta data to third parties.

-Syndication will not be part of the first release, but will be an important long term goal: as syndication is most crucial for making your content discoverable on the web, it should be better supported here than elsewhere.
+Collaborative editing will not be part of the first release, but will be an important distinguishing feature for the second major release.